-Easement in Thailand is the Servitude Rights.
-It is often involved when buying Land whether in Phuket or somewhere else in Thailand.
-The Understanding of servitude be useful when buying land.
-Whether leasehold or freehold land.
-This article gives essential knowledge about ‘Servitude’ under Thailand law.
+Easement in Thailand is called servitude rights.
+It is often involved when buying land, whether in Phuket or somewhere else in Thailand.
+Understanding servitude is useful when buying land.
+Whether leasehold or freehold land This article gives essential knowledge about “servitude” under Thai law.

-Civil and Commercial Code of Thailand (CCC), Section 1387 stipulates that ‘An immovable property may be subjected to a servitude.
-By virtue of which the owner of such property (Servient Property) is bound for the benefit of another immovable property (Dominant Property) to suffer a certain act affecting his property or to refrain from exercising certain rights inherent in his ownership.
+The Civil and Commercial Code of Thailand (CCC), Section 1387, stipulates that “an immovable property may be subjected to a servitude.”
+By virtue of this, the owner of such property (servant property) is bound for the benefit of another immovable property (dominant property) to suffer a certain act affecting his property or to refrain from exercising certain rights inherent in his ownership.

 3 Main Characteristics of the Easements or the Servitudes under Thai Law

-1- The Servitude right attached with the property.
+1- The Servitude right attached to the property.

 It is not a right attached to a person.
-An immovable property may be subject to a servitude by virtue of which the owner of such property is bound.
-Therefore changing of ownership of property doesn’t affect the servitude rights.
-It means Servitude right is transferrable and transfer along with the both Servient Property and Dominant property.
+An immovable property may be subject to servitude by virtue of which the owner of such property is bound.
+Therefore, changing ownership of property doesn’t affect servitude rights.
+It means servitude rights are transferrable and transfer along with both servant property and dominant property.

 2- Servitude right is not specified only for specific purposes.

-Whatever rights benefit another immovable property.
-In example, allow the Dominant Property to use the Servient Property as an access road, well, drain, utilities.
-It includes not building a contraction to a view or wind. etc.
+Whatever rights benefit another immovable property For example, allow the dominant property to use the servient property as an access road, well, drain, and utility.
+It includes not building a contraction to a view or wind, etc.

 3- Servitude right is for the benefit of another ‘immovable property’.

 Not for the benefit of another person.
-Some examples for the benefit of the other immovable property mentioned in clause 2 above.
-Here is one interesting example for understanding: allowing other people to make a well for use of water on another immovable property is a servitude, allowing other people to use water in the land is not a servitude (Supreme Judgement Number (SJN) 11-13/2503).
+Some examples for the benefit of the other immovable property are mentioned in clause 2 above Here is one interesting example for understanding: allowing other people to make a well for the use of water on another immovable property is a servitude; allowing other people to use water on the land is not a servitude (Supreme Judgement Number (SJN) 11-13/2503).

 How Servitude Arises?

-First Significantly, the servitude rights may arise by both a consent or by the law.
+First Significantly, the servitude rights may arise by both consents and by the law.
 In comparison with the way of necessity which arises only by the law.

-The Servitude may arise by consent.
-This kind of consent can terminate at any time. (the Consent is not a Contract).
-Servitude may arise by the Law after using it more than 10 years (S 1393, 1401 and 1382 of CCC).
-The Servitude arising by consent must be registered at the land department (S 1299 of CCC).
+The servitude may arise by consent.
+This kind of consent can be terminated at any time.
+(The consent is not a contract.)
+Servitude may arise under the law after using it for more than 10 years (S 1393, 1401, and 1382 of the CCC).
+The servitude arising by consent must be registered at the land department (S 1299 of the CCC).
 If not, the right of servitude is not in full effect (SJN 1084/2507).
-This is a big difference with the servitude which arises by law which is in full effect without registration (SJN 237/2508).
+This is a big difference from the servitude that arises by law and is in full effect without registration (SJN 237/2508).

-Important note that the consent of Servitude or Contract of Servitude shall be given by the Servient Property.
+Important note: the consent of servitude or contract of servitude shall be given by the servant property.
 It means the landlord only.
-The other who is not the landlord like a tenant or a lessee can’t give this consent.
-In case the land belongs to more than one owner the consent must be made by all co-owner.
+The other person, who is not the landlord, like a tenant or a lessee, can’t give this consent.
+In cases where the land belongs to more than one owner, consent must be given by all co-owners.

 What is the Effect of Servitude?

-It is the inherent ownership of the Servient Property which limits his lawful rights.
-Some certain acts or to refrain from exercising some rights.
+It is the inherent ownership of the servant’s property that limits his lawful rights. certain acts or to refrain from exercising some rights.

-On one hand, the right of servitude is to refrain from exercising rights (passive duty, not active duty).
-Therefore, the owner of the Dominant Property is not allowed to make any change, either on the Servient Property or on the Dominant Property, which increases the burden of the Servient Property.
-And changing of the requirements of the owner of the Dominant Property do not entitle him to impose an additional burden on the Servient Property (S1388 and 1389 of CCC).
+On the one hand, the right of servitude is to refrain from exercising rights (passive duty, not active duty).
+Therefore, the owner of the dominant property is not allowed to make any changes, either on the servient property or on the dominant property, which increases the burden on the servient property.
+And changing the requirements of the owner of the dominant property does not entitle him to impose an additional burden on the servient property (S1388 and 1389 of the CCC).

-Examples: Giving consent for an access road.
-Changing the road from dirt road to concrete road does not increase the burden of the Servient Property (SJN 1730/2503).
-But, can’t make electric poles and laying water pipes (SJN 378/2511).
+Example: giving consent for an access road Changing the road from a dirt road to a concrete road does not increase the burden on the servant’s property (SJN 1730/2503). but can’t make electric poles or lay water pipes (SJN 378/2511).

-On another hand, the owner of the Servient Property must refrain from any act which will tend to diminish the utility of the servitude or to make it less convenient (S 1390 of CCC).
-Giving a consent for the 3 meter wide access road can’t change to 1 meter wide (SJN 237/2508).
+On the other hand, the owner of the servitude property must refrain from any act that will tend to diminish the utility of the servitude or make it less convenient (S 1390 of the CCC).
+Giving consent for the 3-metre-wide access road can’t change it to 1-metre-wide (SJN 237/2508).

 Duty of Maintenance and Preservation.

-The owner of the Dominant Property has to pay necessary to preserve, make use of servitude, maintenance and repair.
-However, if the owner of the Servient Property benefits by the use.
-He must bear a share of the expenses in proportion to the benefit which he receives (S1389 of CCC).
+The owner of the dominant property has to pay for the necessary preservation, servitude, maintenance, and repair.
+However, if the owner of the servient property benefits from the use, he must bear a share of the expenses in proportion to the benefit that he receives (S1389 of the CCC).

 Ending of Servitude

-The Servitude may end by its condition.
-For example, Servient Property and Dominant Properties are vested in one and the same owner, total destruction of the Servient or Dominant Property, non usage for 10 years or non benefit to the dominant property, in these cases, the servitude rights end.
-(S1397 to 1400 of CCC)
+The servitude may end because of its condition.
+For example, if servient property and dominant property are vested in one and the same owner and there is the total destruction of the servant or dominant property, non-usage for 10 years, or no benefit to the dominant property, the servitude rights end.
+(S1397–1400 of the CCC)

 Dispute Regarding Easement Law or Servitude Law

-Disputes may arise regarding the Servitude law or Easement law.
-The type of legal action may be the existence of the Servitude.
-The scope or use of the servitude.
-The Requirement of use of servitude.
-It includes damages or remedies.
+Disputes may arise regarding the servitude or easement laws.
+The type of legal action may depend on the existence of the servitude.
+The scope or use of the servitude The requirement of using servitude It includes damages or remedies.

 Important note.
-In case of the servitude arises for the purpose of access road.
+In case of the servitude arises for the purpose of accessing the road.
 Servitude is not a Way of Necessity.
-When bringing the dispute to the court, it should clearly state the characteristics of the dispute.
-With this in mind rights and duties between Servitude and Way of Necessity are different.
+When bringing the dispute to court, it should clearly state the characteristics of the dispute.
+With this in mind, the rights and duties between servitude and necessity are different.

-In conclusion, we hope this article gives you some ideas when dealing with this kind of right.
-If you are in need of a real estate lawyer or for more information feel free to contract us at any time.
+In conclusion, we hope this article gives you some ideas for dealing with this kind of situation.
+If you are in need of a real estate lawyer or for more information, feel free to contact us at any time.